Constituent Assembly of India: An Overview

 3. Reflecting National Ideals

 The group aimed to sum up a vast nation’s plans and hopes within the Constitution.
-It aimed to ensure social, economic, and political justice while enabling justice, unbelief, and individual rights.
+The Constituent Assembly of India, It aimed to ensure social, economic, and political justice while enabling justice, unbelief, and individual rights.

 Sessions and Meetings of the Constituent Assembly